Skip to main content

 About

-Crystal of Atlan is a multiplayer role playing game.
+Crystal of Atlan is a multiplayer role playing game with fantasy and anime themes.
 It was developed by Nuverse Pte.Ltd. and was released on October 30, 2025.
 It received neutral reviews from players.

 Crystal of Atlan is a magicpunk MMO action RPG that supports cross-platform play between PC and mobile.
 The game centers on high-speed combos and three-dimensional combat, delivering a combat experience that combines both tactile satisfaction and strategic depth.
 DYNAMIC AIR COMBO COMBAT!
 Master fast-paced 3D combat even in the air.Break free from traditional ground-based combat!
 Chain combos f…